-- Current day measurements of water quality and environmental variables used to predict recreational water quality. - The predicted probability that the bathing water standard for E. coli will be exceeded - Yesterday's E. coli concentration - A brief explanation of what the data means
+- Beach sampling locations - Current day measurements of water quality and environmental variables used to predict recreational water quality. - The predicted probability that the bathing water standard for E. coli will be exceeded. - Recent conditions, including previous days' E. coli concentration and a comparison to corresponding prediction. - A brief explanation of what the data and variables mean.